 Soil erosion is a natural process that is often increased dramatically by human behaviors.
 High-intensity farming raises the likelihood that the soil will dry up, blow away in the wind, run away in a flood, or simply be unable to support anything planted in it.
 Soil conservation provides opportunities to reverse all of these.
 By keeping the soil in its current position, people can avoid the gradual erosion of a hillside into a river.

 Depending on the soil conservation method, it can be highly practical and lucrative as well.
-Actively practicing soil conservation features benefits, such as:
+Actively practicing soil conservation and soil restoration features benefits, such as:

 - Less time spent tilling and preparing the soil for planting